everii-Group/mocoapp-api-docs/sections/offers.md

   - title: main item title
   - description: rich text description that belongs to the item
   - quantity: for detail positions, the multiplier for this position
-  - unit: a label for the unit, e.g. “pieces”, “hours”, “days”
+  - unit: a label for the unit, e.g. "pieces", "hours", "days"
   - unit_price: price per unit
+  - unit_cost: internal cost per unit
   - net_total: total price for position
   - optional: true = not included in the total sum
   - service_type ("service" for regular items, "expense" for additional services).
 Use `additional = true` attribute to set to `expense`.